blue-dragonX/HGroups/README.md

 Pair get(int i) returns the other data in the pair: pair.get(1) would result in (Y)(Book(title))

-Type Y is a Variable type that is to return any data type hence why casting or pre-storage is necessary for use.
+Type Y is a generic type that is to return any data type hence why casting or pre-storage(assign to a variable) is necessary for use.

 printing the group: printGroup()